-NAMI Kansas Classes
+NAMI Classes and Programs

 NAMI Homefront is a free, six-session education program for family, friends and significant others of Military Service Members and Veterans with mental health conditions.
 It focuses on the unique needs of military and veteran communities, such as post-deployment and post-discharge transition

 The course is designed to help family members understand and support their loved one while maintaining their own well-being.
 The trained teachers of this course are also family members who have experience with military culture and know what it is like to have a loved one living with mental illness.

 NAMI In Our Own Voice is a unique presentation in which two trained speakers share their compelling personal stories of living with mental health challenges and achieving recovery.
 Audiences range from individuals with mental health challenges, students of all ages, law enforcement officials and faith community members to veterans and service providers.
 While audiences benefit from the inspirational stories of the speakers, presenters increase their confidence and develop leadership skills while helping to inspire and motivate others.